 Master of Arts Degree

-The Consumer/Industrial-Organizational Research specialization prepares students to conduct applied research in business and organizational settings.
-Students acquire a solid foundation in statistics and research methods that graduates can apply across a wide range of business environments.
-Students learn how to apply psychological and research principles to areas such as job analysis, personnel recruitment and selection, performance appraisal, training design, employee motivation, job satisfaction, leadership, teamwork, and organizational climate.
-Students also have the opportunity to gain skills related to market research and sales.
+The Industrial-Organizational Research specialization prepares students to conduct applied research in business and organizational settings.
+Students acquire a solid foundation in statistics and research methods that can be applied across a wide range of environments.
+Students gaina background in contemporary psychological theories, and are equipped with the analytic tools necessary for effective problem solving in applied settings, as well as the development of innovative research.
+Students learn how to apply psychological and research principles to develop understanding and skill in job analysis, personnel recruitment and selection, performance management, training design, employee motivation, job satisfaction, leadership, teamwork, and organizational climate.

 This specialization is designed to be completed in two years and culminates with a thesis or research project.
 While it is expected that all students will have the opportunity to participate in the solution of actual problems under the guidance of faculty, selected students also have the opportunity for field placements in business settings.